Akpo Sodje: Style of play

 Sodje was an energetic, strong and aggressive forward.

 Personal life

+Sodje was named by a report into the 2013 English football match-fixing scandal although no charges were brought.

 Two of his brothers, Sam and Efe, were put on trial in the UK in September 2017 for money laundering after allegedly being involved in channelling proceeds from scams which targeted firms in Colombia, India, Italy and Abu Dhabi; Sodje himself was also alleged to have taken part in the crime but declined to return to Britain from his home in Dubai to be interviewed by police.

-In September 2017, Efe, Bright and Stephen Sodje were sentenced to 18, 21 and 30 months in prison respectively for fraud, having siphoned off money from a charity, the Sodje Sports Foundation.
+In September 2017, Efe, Bright and Stephen Sodje were sentenced to 18, 21 and 30 months in prison for fraud, having siphoned off money from a charity, the Sodje Sports Foundation.
 Akpo, 37, is wanted in connection with the fraud, and a European Arrest Warrant has been issued.